mlochbaum/Singeli/README.md

 Constants consist of a value and a type.
 They appear when a value such as a number is cast, for example by creating a variable `v:f64 = 6` or with an explicit `cast{f64, 6}`.
 For programming, constants work like registers (variables), so there's never any need to consider them specifically.
 Just cast a compile-time value if you need it to have a particular type—say, when calling a function that could take several different types.

 Labels are for `goto{}` and related builtins described [here](#program).

+## Definition

+The `def` statement, with syntax `def target = value`, makes compile-time definitions.
+A value defined this way is constant in its scope (following the rules of lexical scoping), with the exception that if it's a generator it can still be extended by generator definition statements (`def target{params} = ...`).
+More precisely, the definition remains constant at compile time.
+If it's a [register](#registers), it will always refer to the same register, but the register can be mutable at runtime, allowing its value to be freely changed to another of the same type.
+Every copy of a mutable register made with `def` will reflect these changes, and assignments to it change the value.

+### Matching

+The target of a definition can be a plain name, but other forms are allowed for destructuring tuples and types, and adding conditions.
+Some of these are more useful for generator parameters than `def`, and in fact the operators `=` and `==` aren't allowed at the top level of a `def` target.

+These are the simple targets:
+* A name such as `param` matching any value
+* `_` matching any value but not assigning it a name
+* A numeric or symbol literal matching only that value
+* `(expr)`, where expression `expr` must match the parameter when evaluated

+And these are the compound targets:
+* `a=b` matching targets `a` and `b` independently
+* `a==b` equivalent to `a=(b)`
+* `a:T` matching a typed value `a` with type `T`
+* `*T` matching a pointer type
+* `[k]T` matching a vector type
+* `{a,b,...}` matching a tuple or tuple type

+Each operator (`=`, `==`, `:`, `*`, `[k]`) is right-associative, that is, the left-hand side can only be a simple target or tuple while the right-hand side extends to the end of the expression.
+For example, `a:P=*V=[k]T` groups as `a:(P=(*(V=[k]T)))`, to match a variable `a` whose type is `P`, `*V`, and `*[k]T`.

+Furthermore, any target may be followed by a condition such as `if a < 5`.
+Here `if` has to come after any operators, but it can appear in any component of a tuple matcher, or in the bracketed part `[k]` of a vector type matcher.

+A tuple contains zero or more targets (and also can have an `if` condition inside even if there are no targets), and only matches a tuple or tuple type with the same length.
+However, it can also contain one "gathered" variable-length slot, indicated with a leading `...`, that matches zero or more values—so that the total number of values allowed is the number of non-gathered targets, or more.
+These values are treated as a tuple.
+So the target `{...a}` is identical to `a`, except that it requires the matched value to be a tuple, and if it happens to be a tuple type it will be converted to a tuple of types.

+A final implicit condition is that any name that appears more than once has to be assigned to matching values, so `{a,a}` matches `tup{3,3}` but not `tup{3,4}`.
+This doesn't apply to the placeholder `_`, so `{_,_}` matches either tuple.

+Parenthesized expressions and conditions can freely use names from anywhere else in the target.
+This is accomplished by evaluating them after all other matching requirements are checked and names are defined.
+So `{a if show{b>a}, b, b}` is a perfectly fine target, and the `show` is only shown in cases where both `b` values match.
+The location of the `if` condition doesn't affect its meaning at all, except that the relative ordering of conditions controls what order they're evaluated in.

+Note that the type in `a:T` is also a target!
+A target such as `a:[8]i16` will assign to _both_ `a` and `i16`.
+To specify the exact type, use parentheses like `a:([8]i16)`.

 ## Operators